netgroup-polito/Multi-Cluster-Autoscaler/README.md

-# Kubernetes Cluster Autoscaler for Liqo
+# Kubernetes Multi-Provider Cluster Autoscaler

 The Kubernetes [Cluster Autoscaler project](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) implements a scaling mechanism that adapts the **size** of the cluster to the current computing demand.
 For instance, when the current cluster does not have enough resources to schedule a new pod, it adds a new node to the cluster (_scale out_), and viceversa for _scale in_ operations (the cluster has an excess of resources so that an existing node can be released).
 This allows a better control on cost, particularly on public cloud providers.

-This repository contains the required components to allow this mechanism to work with Liqo.
+This project extends the previous architecture to operate in a **multi-cluster scenario**, leveraging Liqo.
-In a nutshell, when a cluster detects a scarsity of resources, it can acquire some more resources from another (remote) cluster, using Liqo, which adds a new (virtual) node to the origin cluster.
+When the cluster autoscaler detects a scarsity of resources, it can acquire new resources in another (remote) cluster, hence enabling unprecedented optimization options in cluster management.
+Technically, Liqo adds a new (virtual) node to the origin cluster, hence providing full compatibility with the current approach.

 <img src="./images/las-scaleup.png" alt="POC architecture" width="600"/>